chrivosie/zigbee2mqtt.io/docs/devices/A6Z.md

 <!-- Notes END: Do not edit below this line -->

+## Pairing
+If the indicator light does not flash rapidly, press the button for 5 to 7 seconds to reset the smart plug parameters to factory settings.

 ## OTA updates
 This device supports OTA updates, for more information see [OTA updates](../guide/usage/ota_updates.md).